Ramsanyog777/NETFLIX_PROJECT/README.md

 # NETFLIX_PROJECT
-This project is on creating a recommendation for a single User(SVD:- Singular value Decomposition)
+This project is based on creating a recommendation for a single User(SVD:- Singular value Decomposition)